LitttleLions/motivatier-image/memory-bank/progress.md

     *   Supports dynamic `APPLICATION_ROOT` for subdirectory deployments.
     *   Includes settings for CGI and Replit environments.
 *   **Root Folder Upload**: Files can now be uploaded directly to the root of the configured `UPLOAD_FOLDER`.
+*   **Automated Deployment (Direct Python App on Plesk)**: Instructions have been provided for setting up automated deployment on Plesk using GitHub integration for direct Python applications.
+This includes configuring Git integration, Python app settings, and dependency installation.

 ## What's Left to Build (Discrepancies/Missing Features based on PRD)
 *   **F-3 Metadaten ohne DB (Metadata without DB)**:
-    *   **Sidecar JSON files**: The `StorageService.save_file` currently saves the image but does NOT create the accompanying `filename.json` sidecar file to store metadata (name, size, type, upload date, etc.) as specified in the PRD.
-This is a critical missing piece.
     *   **Editable Original Name**: The UI should allow editing of the original name, which implies this metadata needs to be stored and retrievable.
+(Backend: Update metadata in sidecar JSON).
 *   **F-4 Verzeichnis-Listing (Directory Listing)**:
     *   The `list_files` API endpoint returns file information, but the UI needs to render these with thumbnails and provide sorting options (Name or Upload-Datum).
 The "Upload-Datum" implies storing this in the sidecar JSON.
 *   **User-Flows**:
     *   **Startseite → Ordnerbaum erscheint**: The UI (`index.html` und `app.js`) needs to implement the folder tree view.
-    *   **Drag-&-Drop Upload oder Dateidialog**: The UI needs to implement the drag-and-drop and file dialog for uploads.
     *   **Nach dem Upload: Thumbnail, Originalname (bearbeitbar), Öffentliche URL mit “Copy”-Button**: The UI needs to display these elements after upload.
     *   **Optionale Massen-Uploads wiederholen**: The UI needs this functionality.
 *   **"Lovability" UX-Prinzipien (Section 8)**: Many of these are UI/UX related and require frontend implementation: